UCSF-CBI/c4/docs/get-started/development-prototyping.md

 # Development / Prototyping

 Although you should always run analyses via the job scheduler, there are times when you may need to develop parts of it interactively at the command-line prompt.
-For instance, you may need to install some software, a few R packages, or run some quick tests on your new pipeline.  {{ site.cluster.name }} provides _development nodes_ dedicated for such short-term usages and that are configured similarly to the compute nodes.
+For instance, you may need to install some software, a few R packages, or run some quick tests on your new pipeline.
+C4 provides _development nodes_ dedicated for such short-term usages and that are configured similarly to the compute nodes.

 <div class="alert alert-danger" role="alert" style="margin-top: 3ex">
-<strong>Please do not run your real-world analysis on the development nodes.</strong>  Instead run it as a job via the scheduler - this will assert that your analysis runs as fast as possible and with all the resources it needs.
+<strong>Please do not run your real-world analysis on the development nodes.</strong>  Instead run it as a job via the scheduler - this will ensure that your analysis runs as fast as possible and with all the resources it needs.
 For further instruction, see the getting-started page <a href="{{ 'get-started/hello-world-job.html' | relative_url }}">Submit Job to Cluster</a>.
 </div>

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex">